-Peer-reviewed, scientific studies looking directly at ketosis for concussions do not yet exist.
+Peer-reviewed, scientific studies looking directly at ketosis for concussions do not exist at the time of writing this blog post.
 As I see it, we have two basic options.
 We can logically and rationally look at the evidence that does exist.
 We can critique the mechanisms and evaluate the potential for harm (as you should for ANY intervention).
 We can evaluate the practicality and cost/time effectiveness of implementing the intervention.
-And if the answers to these questions remain favorable (which in my opinion they mostly do), we can continue making dietary recommendations for concussions.
+And if the answers to these questions remain favorable (which in my opinion they mostly do), we can make dietary recommendations for concussions.

 It will likely be many years, if ever, before we obtain clear evidence based answers to all of these questions.
 After examining the literature that IS available, and doing a little cost/benefit analysis, there appears to be adequate evidence and rationale to support some broad dietary recommendations…

 - Eat a diet that limits hyperglycemia and insulin spikes (by reducing refined carbs/sugars) **

 - Eat adequate amounts of food with high DHA content (about 3-4 servings of cold-water fatty fish a week)

 - Cooking with, supplementing with, or eating foods that are rich in MCT’s should be considered ***

 **A potential downside here would be in implementing abrupt carbohydrate changes in the insulin-dependent diabetic population.
 There would need to be a lot more physician chaperoning in this a much more medically challenging situation to avoid severe hypoglycemia.

 ***A potential downside with MCT oil supplementation is gastrointestinal side effects (speaking from experience).
 This can be mitigated through a slow gradual incorporation into the diet.